SMCorey/environmental-monitor/README.md

 ### Features

-- Non-intrusive presence detection using mmWave radar technology (detects both stationary and moving humans)
+- Presence detection using mmWave radar technology (detects both stationary and moving humans)
 - Multi-target tracking with precise distance, angle, and movement information
 - Accurate detection even for sleeping persons or minimal movement
 - Up to 9m detection range with 100°×40° beam angle